How You Can Leave Your Job When You Don’t Have Another Lined Up

 Figure out when the most opportune time is to quit.

 Once you’ve got that sorted out, it’s time for the job hunt.
 Many potential employers will ask why you’re currently unemployed, so make sure you plan out what you’re going to say to them during your interview.
-As long as you left your job for a good reason as mentioned above, they should understand.
+As long as you leave your job for a good reason as mentioned above, they should understand.

 But what if I don’t find anything?